hopscotch123uk/GardenAutomationUK/README.md

 # gardenAutomationUK

 Hello!
-I am doing my best to continue LEDGardeners amazing Github with UK varients for shopping for parts etc plus any changes I make to the config.
+I am doing my best to continue LEDGardeners amazing Github with UK varients for shopping for parts etc plus any changes I make to the config for RDWC.

 Some of the Home Assistant & Ardino code my also be changed also to incorperate more sensors such as the water level via the 'Ultrasonic Module HC-SR04P Distance Sensor for Arduino UNO MEGA R3 Mega2560 Duemilanove Nano Robot'